meain/yap/README.md

 ## Real-World Examples

-Here are a few scenarios where `yap` can be especially useful:
+Here are a few scenarios where `yap` can be especially useful.
+Most of the yap templates are optimized to work on a selection and so if you want to have it work on the entire buffer, you can just select the entire buffer.
+There are template types which work on whole buffer, but the default ones are optimized for selection.

 1. **Summarizing Meeting Notes**:
    If you've just finished typing up notes from a meeting and need a concise summary, you can use the `summarize` template.